Cover and variable degeneracy: Applications

 (ii) Suppose that $G$ is a counterexample to \autoref{TT} with minimum number of vertices.
-It is observed that $G$ is connected and $(H, f)$ is a minimal non-strictly $f$-degenerate pair.
+Note that $G$ is connected and $(H, f)$ is a minimal non-strictly $f$-degenerate pair.
 By \autoref{L}, the minimum degree of $G$ is at least $6$, this together with \eqref{TO} implies that $G$ is $6$-regular and every face is a $3$-face.
-Hence, $G$ is a $2$-connected $6$-regular graph, which contradicts \autoref{MR}. \end{proof} The following result is a direct consequence of \autoref{TT} and it answers a question posed in \cite{MR3508765}. \begin{theorem}[Wang, Chen and Wang \cite{MR3862632}] If $G$ is a toroidal graph, then the list vertex arboricity is at most four.
+Hence, $G$ is a $2$-connected $6$-regular graph, which contradicts \autoref{MR} and the constructions of the building covers. \end{proof} The following result is a direct consequence of \autoref{TT} and it answers a question posed in \cite{MR3508765}. \begin{theorem}[Wang, Chen and Wang \cite{MR3862632}] If $G$ is a toroidal graph, then the list vertex arboricity is at most four.
 Moreover, the list vertex arboricity is four if and only if $K_{7}$ is a subgraph of $G$. \end{theorem}